RuvenGuna94/ChatterFlow/README.md

 In this notebook, we will guide you through building a chatbot interface using Streamlit, allowing users to interact with the AI model seamlessly.

+### **Key Features:**
+✅ **Conversational AI:** Interact with an AI-powered chatbot for seamless Q&A.
+✅ **Conversation History:** Stores past interactions and allows users to delete them when needed.
+✅ **User-Friendly Interface:** Built using Streamlit for an intuitive web experience.
+✅ **Ongoing Enhancements:** Future versions will include improvements in performance, memory handling, and response accuracy.

 ## **Why Streamlit?**
 [Streamlit](https://streamlit.io/) is an open-source Python library that simplifies the creation of interactive web applications for machine learning and data science projects.
 It is widely used due to its ease of use and minimal coding requirements.